-Heather Stallbridge has gone missing, and it’s up to Jack to find her.
+Ex-government agent Jack Keiser is wary of trusting anyone.
+Especially since his secret ability to change shape sets him apart from everyone.
+But when Heather Stallbridge, his boss’s sister, goes missing, it’s up to Jack to find her.
 His journey leads him into the German Alps and to a strange village with even stranger people.
 The moment Jack sees Heather, he experiences what feels like love at first sight.
 Their connection is irrefutable, but he can’t trust that it’s real.
-And that doubt is a problem, because without working together, they’ll never find a way to escape the killers in the mountains, or to discover the unexplainable love growing between them.
+Or that they’ll get off the mountains in one piece…

 Heather had hoped the guy wouldn’t approach her, though he seemed the type to ignore good sense.
 Huge, menacing, like an animal with a thorn in its paw, the stranger exuded danger the way Gretchen, next to her, exuded chatty nervous energy.
 And where the hell had the stranger come from, anyway?
 She hadn’t seen anyone new in town since she’d arrived two weeks ago.